St Andrew's Presbyterian Church

 Extent of List Entry

-Extent of registration includes the land known as Pt Secs 202-203 Town of Ashburton (CT CB 216/256), Canterbury Land District and the building known as St Andrew's Presbyterian Church thereon.
+Extent of registration includes the land known as Pt Secs 202-203 Town of Ashburton (RT CB 216/256), Canterbury Land District and the building known as St Andrew's Presbyterian Church thereon.

 England, Robert William & Edward Herbert